 Glass Sculptures Artist

-Burch did not start out as a glass blower; his first passion was actually pottery.
+Burch did not start out like a glassblower; his first passion was actually pottery.
 However, his encounter with glass led him to both teach and learn the fine art at Goddard College.
 Founding his own studio in Plainfield in 1978, Robert now supplies more than 200 shops across the nation.
-His inspiration for works of art in glass will never wane, and working from his 200 year old barn he continues to create new and original pieces that are pure works of art.
+His inspiration for works of art in a glass will never wane, and working from his 200-year-old barn he continues to create new and original pieces that are pure works of art.